Helping you grow closer to God

 “Things on earth and things in heaven.”
 That’s the “why.”
 The word reconcile, literally, is: you know what it’s like, you’ve had a fight with your boyfriend or girlfriend and you get reconciled.
 I have had, on a handful of occasions, people who have divorced and they get reconciled and I have had the chance to remarry them.

+Or people that are separated, or you can be reconciled with your boss, you can be reconciled with a friend, you can be reconciled with a mate.
 But here’s what reconciliation is.
 You go from adversaries to friends.
 Heart to heart connection.
 You become friends.
 Things are right now.

 And in a fallen, evil world the purpose and goal of Jesus coming to the earth was to make right or to reconcile everything on earth or in heaven.
 But did you notice?
 It doesn’t say, “Or under the earth.”
 There are some things that are irreconcilable.
 There is a third of the angels that followed Satan.
 And there are people that have come to this earth and been given offer and opportunity and say, “I want nothing to do with God.”